thosgood/qubit.guide/README.md

 1. be more consistent with the start of chapters
     + blockquote which says "About ..." and **uses words from the syllabus**
-        * make sure that everything is covered!!
+        * and make sure that _everything_ in the syllabus is covered!!
     + followed by a paragraph with a bit more of a detailed overview
 1. make sure that you use **only** _either_ "chapter" _or_ "lecture"
 1. **where will this section on quantum dynamics go?**